Skip advert

 The lack of an engine means storage space in the front and back is generous.
 As is now synonymous with the Tesla brand, the Model 3 gets lots of gadgetry that many other manufacturers are only just catching up with, including features such as electronically adjustable air vents and the ability to use your phone as a key.

 While gripes about Tesla quality have been an issue in the past, the facelifted car feels like a significant step up.
-While its cabin might still lose points to the BMW i4 in places, Tesla’s 15.4-inch touchscreen is amongst the best to use in its class and controls everything from media and navigation to the lights, wipers and even gear selection – a step too far for some, perhaps.
+While its cabin might still lose points to the BMW i4 in places, Tesla’s 15.4-inch touchscreen is amongst the best to use in its class and controls everything from media and navigation to the lights, wipers and even gear selection – a step too far for some, perhaps – but Tesla’s software is excellent, and frequently updated.
+Moving the indicator controls from a stalk to buttons on the steering wheel could be a deal-breaker for some drivers, though, as it simply isn’t as intuitive.

 Advertisement - Article continues below

 The Model 3 drives in near-silence at low speed but is also fast and exciting, with excellent grip and minimal body roll in the corners despite its heavy weight.
 It’s mostly comfortable over bumps – although the entry-level car is more comfortable than versions fitted with larger alloy wheels.
-Since the 2023 facelift, it’s also much quieter on the motorway.
+Since the 2023 facelift, it’s also much quieter on the motorway and rides more comfortably too.

 While there have been some reliability and build quality issues, there are no such worries when it comes to safety.
 After crash-testing the pre-facelift Model 3, Euro NCAP awarded it the maximum five-star score, with the highest score of any car tested until that date in the safety assist category.
-Tesla also continues to impress customers, with the Model 3 coming a respectable 22nd out of the top 75 cars in our latest Driver Power satisfaction survey.
+Tesla also continues to impress customers, with the Model 3 coming second out of the top 50 cars in our latest Driver Power satisfaction survey, a respectable improvement on 22nd place in 2023.

 Trim levels